Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Phase diagram

-Working with Matsubara frequencies $\omega_n$, the condition we selected to identify a cFL phase is $\text{Im}(\bar G(i\omega_0,\textbf{K}_i)) < \text{Im}(\bar G(i\omega_1,\textbf{K}_i))$ for every patch apart from $\textbf{K}_4$ since this patch does not have significant FS at $U=0$ (see Fig.~\ref{fig: lattice}~c) and d)) and is thus not expected to be metallic at finite $U$.
-An example of this behavior in the cFL phase is again shown in the \textit{left panel} of Fig.~\ref{fig: nc6_half_filled_phase_diag}~c).
-As expected, this phase is found in the high-temperature and low-interaction strength regions of the phase diagram, where kinetic energy is dominant over potential energy.
-Lowering temperature, scattering decreases, resulting in an increase of the peak at Fermi level already present at high temperature (\textit{left panel} of Fig.~\ref{fig: nc6_half_filled_phase_diag}~b)).
-This can be deduced from Fig.~\ref{fig: nc6_K_dependant_loses_and_hotspots}~b) which shows the temperature-dependent spectral weight in the metallic state for $U=8$.
+Although we are working in Matsubara frequencies $\omega_n$, we define a cFL through the presence of a quasiparticle peak close to $\omega=0$.
+This signature of the Fermi liquid is not always sharp.
+Nevertheless, a clear change in the shape of the spectral weight at $\omega=0$ indicates the end of the cFL phase, as captured in Fig.~\ref{fig: nc6_half_filled_phase_diag}(a) by the incoherence line $U_{inc}$.
+This line is defined by the absence of a maximum of the the spectral weight at $\omega=0$.
+Appendix~\ref{sec: Ugap and Uinc} gives more details on how we define $U_{inc}$.
+This condition gives results similar to the criterion $\text{Im}(\bar G(i\omega_0,\textbf{K}_i)) < \text{Im}(\bar G(i\omega_1,\textbf{K}_i))$ that, when it is violated, also identifies a clear non-Fermi liquid behavior.
+The latter condition works with any patch apart from $\textbf{K}_4$ since that patch does not have significant FS weight at $U=0$ [see Figs.~\ref{fig: lattice}(c) and \ref{fig: lattice}(d)] and is thus not expected to be metallic at finite $U$.
+An example of this behavior in the cFL phase is again shown in the left-hand panel of Fig.~\ref{fig: nc6_half_filled_phase_diag}(c).
+As expected, this phase is found in the high-temperature and low-interaction-strength regions of the phase diagram, where kinetic energy is dominant over potential energy.
+Lowering the temperature, scattering decreases, resulting in an increase of the spectral weight in the quasiparticle peak close to the Fermi level already present at high temperature [left-hand panel of Fig.~\ref{fig: nc6_half_filled_phase_diag}(b)].
+This can be seen in Figs~\ref{fig: nc6_K_dependant_loses_and_hotspots}(a) and \ref{fig: nc6_K_dependant_loses_and_hotspots}(c), which show the spectral weight at the Fermi level in the metallic state for $U=8.0$ as a function of temperature.
 Recall that in a Fermi liquid, the lifetime becomes infinite at $\omega=0$ and $T=0$.